-Applications are invited for places on the PhD Programme in Molecular Cell Biology at the LMCB.
-The Laboratory for Molecular Cell Biology (LMCB) is an MRC-funded institute dedicated to research aimed at understanding the fundamental basis of cell behaviour relevant to human disease.
+Applications are invited for places on the PhD Programme in Molecular Cell Biology at the Laboratory for Molecular Cell Biology (LMCB), UCL.
+The LMCB is an MRC-funded institute dedicated to research aimed at understanding the fundamental basis of cell behaviour relevant to human disease.
+We have a vibrant student community and aim to combine scientific excellence with a creative, inclusive and honest research culture.

 We provide a course specifically designed to offer a broad training in cellular and molecular aspects of biomedical science, as well as an opportunity to carry out cutting-edge research in an internationally competitive environment.